giandomenicodisalvatore/blogger-feeds/docs/get-started.md

 ## Exports

-You may import just what you need to further tree-shake the bundle size
+You may import just what you need to further tree-shake the bundle size.
+The following namespaces allow tree-shaking even on a cdn import.

 ``` js
 // Imports all at once